 Alexandrium fundyense in the Gulf of Maine

-Alexandrium fundyense, also known as New England Red Tide, produces a potent and potentially lethal neurotoxin that accumulates in shellfish and can cause a syndrome called Paralytic Shellfish Poisoning (PSP) in humans, necessitating closure of shellfish beds to harvesting to protect human health.
-Based on more than 10 years of funding from the NOAA Center for Sponsored Coastal Ocean Research Ecology and Oceanography of Harmful Algal Blooms (ECOHAB) and Monitoring and Event Response Programs (MERHAB), as well as additional funding from NSF ECOHAB and NSF/NIEHS Oceans and Human Health, a consortium of researchers and state resource managers has developed coupled biophysical models of A. fundyense in the Gulf of Maine.
-These models have been used to forecast the annual severity of blooms and to provide managers with weekly forecasts of bloom location and magnitude in a test mode.
-For more information on this effort contact Don Anderson, Dennis McGillicuddy or Rouying He.
+Alexandrium fundyense, also known as New England Red Tide, produces a potent and potentially lethal neurotoxin that accumulates in shellfish and can cause a syndrome called Paralytic Shellfish Poisoning (PSP) in humans, necessitating closure of shellfish harvesting to protect human health.
+Based on more than 15 years of funding from the NOAA Center for Sponsored Coastal Ocean Research Ecology and Oceanography of Harmful Algal Blooms (ECOHAB) and Monitoring and Event Response for HABs (MERHAB) programs, as well as additional funding from NSF ECOHAB and NSF/NIEHS Oceans and Human Health, a consortium of researchers and state resource managers and a representative of the shellfish industry have developed coupled biophysical models of A. fundyense in the Gulf of Maine.
+These models have been used to forecast the annual severity of blooms and to provide managers with weekly forecasts of bloom location and magnitude in a test mode since 2008.
+NOAA is now in the process of planning to transition the models to operations as part of the HAB Operational Forecast System (HAB-OFS) through a collaboration between scientists funded by the Prevention, Control, and Mitigation of HABs (PCMHAB) program, and NOAA's Center for Coastal Monitoring and Assessment (CCMA), Coast Survey Development Laboratory (CSDL), and Center for Operational Oceanographic Products and Services (CO-OPS).
+For more information on this effort contact Dennis McGillicuddy, Rouying He, Aijun Zhang or Rick Stumpf.

 Pseudo-nitzschia on the Washington Coast

-Species of Pseudo-nitzschia produce the neurotoxin, domoic acid that accumulates in shellfish and can cause a syndrome called Amnesic Shellfish Poisoning (ASP) in humans.
+Species of Pseudo-nitzschia produce the neurotoxin domoic acid that accumulates in shellfish and can cause a syndrome called Amnesic Shellfish Poisoning (ASP) in mammals and birds.
 Humans that consume contaminated shellfish become severely ill and can die, so it is necessary to close affected shellfish beds to protect human health.
 Along the Washington coast, razor clams and Dungeness crabs are particularly likely to accumulate the toxin.
-A Pacific Northwest HAB Bulletin has been developed and is being tested for the Washington Pacific coast based on an understanding of HAB dynamics, primarily focused on Pseudo-nitzschia.
-It was developed with more than 10 years of funding from the NOAA Center for Sponsored Coastal Ocean Research Ecology and Oceanography of Harmful Algal Blooms (ECOHAB), the NOAA Monitoring and Event Response Programs (MERHAB), the NSF ECOHAB, the NOAA Oceans and Human Health Initiative, and the CDC.
-For more information contact Vera Trainer or Barbara Hickey.
+A Pacific Northwest HAB Bulletin identifying conditions favoring presence of domoic acid was developed and tested for the Washington Pacific coast.
+The basis for the bulletin was research on the dynamics of Pseudo-nitzschia conducted over 10 years with funding from the NOAA Center for Sponsored Coastal Ocean Research Ecology and Oceanography of Harmful Algal Blooms (ECOHAB), the NOAA Monitoring and Event Response Programs (MERHAB), the NSF ECOHAB, the NOAA Oceans and Human Health Initiative, and the CDC.
+For more information contact Vera Trainer.